 Big Trees of Bowling Green

 Just about everyone agrees that trees are great!
 They provide many benefits to our community and make life more enjoyable.
-The Bowling Green Tree Board and Bowling Green group of the Mammoth Cave chapter of the Sierra Club have partnered to gather information on some of our community’s largest trees and showcase their benefits.
+The Bowling Green Tree Board and the Sierra Club of Bowling Green have partnered to gather information on some of our community’s largest trees and showcase their benefits.

 We love trees and recognize that they are an essential part of our thriving community.
 Trees clean our air and water.
 Trees save electricity and sequester CO2.
 These are some of the benefits that we can easily calculate through our use of the iTree design website.
 This website if a free tool backed by decades of research that shows us how our trees are helping us.
 You can use it too.
 Just enter your address and plot your trees and buildings and you can see some of the benefits your trees provide.